KamenBlackRX/PortifolioRNN/README.md

 The script will install all required package to your system.

 4.**Usage**
-Marvin builder comes with intregated documentation.
+builder comes with intregated documentation.
 To build the documentation with     sphinx-build program, type this:

 ```shell
 $ sphinx-build -b html sourcedir builddir